 There really is no typical work schedule for underwater welders.
 Some underwater welders live on oil rigs and may be required to work overtime, any time of the day, any day of the week, and many days in a row without time off.
 Underwater welders are also commonly on-call to handle emergencies.

 The largest number of underwater welders are employed by oil companies to perform maintenance on offshore oil rigs.
 However, other employers of underwater welders include—but are not limited to—research facilities, federal, state, and local governments, and nuclear power plants.

-Can I Become an Underwater Welder?
+How To Become an Underwater Welder

 Underwater Welder Salary Data